j-huthmacher/AlphaWorm/README.md

 You can find the DDPG implementation and the required dependent component under the following link [https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents/ddpg](https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents/ddpg).
 Except the `replay buffer` which is stored in the `memory_buffer.py` under [https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents](https://github.com/j-huthmacher/AlphaWorm/tree/master/dev/agents)

 For using the DDPG implementation please have a look on this notebook [https://github.com/j-huthmacher/AlphaWorm/blob/master/dev/notebooks/jh-alpha-worm-ddpg.ipynb](https://github.com/j-huthmacher/AlphaWorm/blob/master/dev/notebooks/jh-alpha-worm-ddpg.ipynb) that explains the general way how to use the implmentation.

+**Results (DDPG)**
+You find some of the training results as well as corresponding dumpes models in `dev/models`.
+Please be aware that not each training run results in an dumped model.
+Moreover, sometimes you will find either the file `rewards.csv` or `eval_rewards.csv`.
+Both files contains (more or less) the same and can be used to review the results.
+In case you find `rewards.csv` and `eval_rewards.csv` just use the `eval_rewards.csv` instead of `rewards.csv`.

+To simplify review the results you can just have a look to the plotting notebook [https://github.com/j-huthmacher/AlphaWorm/blob/master/dev/notebooks/jh-ddpg-plots.ipynb](https://github.com/j-huthmacher/AlphaWorm/blob/master/dev/notebooks/jh-ddpg-plots.ipynb).

 ### Errors
 ## Tensorflow